Mooy1/InfinityExpansion/README.md

 Quarries - Mines resources for you at the cost of lots of power.

-Infinity Forge - WIP used to craft Infinity Items
+Infinity Workbench - Used to craft Infinity Items

 Storage Units - Hold huge amounts of items, work with cargo